- THE HUMAN CONDITION

 Around 2010, when I was still living in the Washington DC metropolitan area, I was employed by a large nonprofit seeking to build a “green city” in nearby West Virginia.
 One of our objectives, aside from job oriented education for x-military, was to develop manufacturing facilities that would provide revenue sufficient to maintain the operation.
 Because of my position, I was very interested in anything of a medical/healthcare nature.
 As it turned out, I became acquainted with the chief scientist at Oxford University, Dr. Kieran Clarke, and her US counterpart, Dr. Richard Veech who was the chief of NIH metabolic lab.
 With approximately $10 million provided by a DARPA grant, doctors Clark and Veech developed an ingestible ketone ester earmarked for use by special forces of the US military.
 This substance could serve both as a “food” and as a cognitive enhancer in addition to improving physical performance.

 When I learned of this project, I immediately became excited, realizing its enormous potential.
 Anxious to find a way to synthesize this substance on our property.
 Dr. Veech and I tried to accomplish that goal, which because of the economy of the time, proved to be impossible.
 For several years following, I continued to work with Richard searching for a manufacturing facility without success.
 During this time, I learned that Dr. Veech was personally treating Steven Newport with his ketone ester.
-His spouse, Dr. Mary Newport previously treated him with coconut and MCT oil has written a number of popular books detailing the use of Coconut and MCT oil including“What if there was a cure for Alzheimer’s and nobody knew?”.
+His spouse, Dr. Mary Newport previously treated him with coconut and MCT oil has written a number of popular books detailing the use of Coconut and MCT oil including “What if there was a cure for Alzheimer’s and nobody knew?”.
 Dr. Veech shared that he was able to keep Steven functional for about another two years after the coconut oil stopped working for him, before his eventual passing.

-To conclude this week's newsletter I am including a podcast by Dr. Mary Newport, the neonatologist that I mentioned above.
-I believe that it will provide all of you a very good overall understanding of AD and the use of Coconut, MCT, and ketone esters in the treatment of Alzheimer's.
+To conclude this chapter, I am including a podcast by Dr. Mary Newport, the neonatologist that I mentioned above.
+I believe that it will provide all of you with a very good overall understanding of AD and the use of Coconut, MCT oil, and ketone esters in the treatment of Alzheimer's.
 In many ways this nutritional approach provides more significant results than any drug created by big Pharma to date.
 Being familiar with the condition, I sometimes wonder what active role amyloid plaque and tau protein play in the cognitive decline seen in Alzheimer's.
-One would have to think there is a link, but as of yet, there is no clear understanding of pathology directly involved within the neurons.
+One would have to think there is a link, yet there is no clear understanding of pathology directly involved within the neurons.
 Perhaps there is a coincidental non-active association, whereby the amyloid plaque serves as an antimicrobial defense mechanism to entrap and sequester pathological microbes in the brain, such as herpes simplex one.

 Whatever the case, it is clear that taking a nutritional treatment approach produces verifiable improvements within human studies in cognition and function.
 Of equal importance, these treatments are available now without a presciption, or the involvement of medical insurance.
 This does not mean that interested parties should forgo expert medical consultation.
 However, depending on geographical and financial circumstances, there may be no choice.
 Furthermore, use of coconut and MCT oil, or ketone esters and salts, have few negative side-effects.